The Manitoba Métis Federation Logo

 In 2020, Manitoba passed legislation which deemed lawsuits regarding its CSA Policy to be dismissed, and retroactively legitimatized its CSA Policy during the claim period.

-In 2022, the Court found Manitoba’s actions to be unconstitutional and discriminatory.
+In 2022, Manitoba Court of King’s Bench found Manitoba’s actions to be unconstitutional and discriminatory.
 Afterwards, three class actions were certified to pursue recovery of the money taken by Manitoba, including the Lafontaine class action.

 On December 13, 2023, the Court certified the Lafontaine Class Action as a class proceeding and certified the class as all Indigenous and non-Indigenous persons who were in the care of the Métis Agencies at any time between January 1, 2005, and March 31, 2019 (the “Class Period”), and for whom the Métis Agencies received CSA Benefits pursuant to the Children’s Special Allowances Act (“CSA Act”) that were directly or indirectly taken by Manitoba, including through claw backs of provincial funding (the “Class”).